Interconnecting Generation under SCE’s WDAT

 Information Available Prior to Requesting for Interconnection under SCE’s WDAT.

-SCE is currently accepting new Interconnection Requests under WDAT Attachment I – Generator Interconnection Procedures (GIP).
-See the Initiating a Request for Interconnection Under the GIP expandable section located further down on this page for a link to the Appendix 1 – Interconnection Request for a Generating Facility (Appendix 1 to Attachment I) fillable form.
+SCE is currently accepting new Interconnection Requests under WDAT Attachment M – Resource Interconnection Procedures (RIP).
+See the Initiating a Request for Interconnection Under the RIP expandable section located further down on this page for a link to the Appendix 1 – Interconnection Request for a Generating Facility (Appendix 1 to Attachment M) fillable form.

 New generation projects considering interconnection to SCE’s distribution system under the WDAT can find useful information regarding the interconnection process and the technical requirements applicable to your project at the following links: